8 Tips for Feeding Your Baby While Sick

 Let’s talk about what you can do for yourself while sick.

 It would be the same care you would do for yourself before you became a nursing mother.
 Some tips for breastfeeding while sick- are rest, fluids, and time.
-If you are comfortable doing so, there are certain medications that are considered safe while breastfeeding that you can take.
+If you are comfortable doing so, there are certain medications considered safe while breastfeeding that you can take.
 I’ll share more about this in a bit.

 Is breastfeeding while sick safe?